 - Consume dietary fiber each day from vegetables, fruits, nuts, seeds and whole grains to help maintain bowel regularity.

 - Include cruciferous vegetables, including broccoli and Brussels sprouts, berries, artichokes, garlic, onions, leeks and green tea.
 These support detoxification pathways.

 - Consume adequate amounts of lean protein, which is critical to maintaining optimum levels of glutathione, the body's master detoxification enzyme.

-Eat naturally fermented foods such as kefir, yogurt, kimchi and sauerkraut — or take a high-quality probiotic — to help promote a healthy gut.
+- Eat naturally fermented foods such as kefir, yogurt, kimchi and sauerkraut — to help promote a healthy gut.

-If you have questions about your eating style and its role in supporting the body’s detoxification, check in with a registered dietitian nutritionist trained in integrative and functional nutrition.
+If you have questions about your eating style and its role in supporting the body’s detoxification, check in with a registered dietitian nutritionist.
 RDNs can provide sound, easy-to-follow personalized nutrition advice to meet your lifestyle, preferences and health-related needs.